 A good squeeze of lemon

-1/2 cup bread crumbs OR semolina (semolina gives a slightly, firmer crunchier coating)
+1/2 cup semolina OR fine bread crumbs (semolina gives a lovely firmer, crunchier coating)

 Mix together tuna, ginger & garlic paste, chopped onions, coriander, chilli powder, chopped chillies, boiled potatoes, pepper salt and lemon juice.